sandervandevelde/MQTTBrokerPrivatePreview/README.md

 **MQTT Broker functionality** in Canary via APIs.
 - Cloud MQTT Broker with pub/sub to flexible topic structure, support wildcards in topic structure to allow subscription to filtered messages
-- MQTT v3.1.1. compliance with limitations (LWT, Retain messages, Message ordering and QoS 2 not supported)
+- MQTT v3.1.1. compliance with limitations (LWT, Retain messages, Message ordering and QoS 2 are not supported)
 - QoS 0, 1 - MQTT manages the re-transmission of messages and guarantees delivery making communication in unreliable networks a lot reliable.
 - Fine grained access control on pub/sub, means users can configure precisely for specific clients to pub/sub on specific topics level
 - Compatibility with standard MQTT client libraries (ex.
 Eclipse Paho) allows users to migrate configuration much faster
-- Route MQTT messages through Event Grid subscriptions to integrate data with Azure services  for flexibility to further process the data on various Azure endpoints
+- Route MQTT messages through Event Grid subscriptions to integrate data with Azure services or customer endpoints for flexibility to further process the data on various Azure endpoints
 - Persistent session will allow for clean session if client disconnects and reconnects, ensuring subscribed messages are sent after reconnection.
-- High fan out/broadcasting to large number of subscribers on each topic
 - Support for 1-1, 1-many and many-1 messaging patterns to accommodate for a variety of pub/sub scenarios
 - Client (client/service)  onboarding and authentication using X.509 certificates
-- Ability for registered clients to publish or subscribe to any topic through client groups
+- Client groups provide the ability for registered clients to publish or subscribe to any topic
 - Topic Spaces is a new concept introduced to simplify management of topics used for pub/sub
 - Support for TLS 1.2   endpoints for data plane operations to keep the data transmission secure
 - Also, see [throttle limit tables](#limits) below